amygdala/code-snippets/ml/kubeflow-argo/README.md

 You can do this in a local notebook (see the TFMA docs for installation).

 Or, kubeflow's JupyterHub installation makes this easy to do, via a `port-forward` to your GKE cluster.
 The necessary libraries and visualization widgets are already installed.
-See the "To connect to your Jupyter Notebook locally:" section in this [Kubeflow guide](https://www.kubeflow.org/docs/guides/components/jupyter/) for more info.
+See the *"To connect to your Jupyter Notebook locally"* section in this [Kubeflow guide](https://www.kubeflow.org/docs/guides/components/jupyter/) for more info.

 Load and run the [`tfma_expers.ipynb`](components/dataflow/tfma/tfma_expers.ipynb) notebook to explore the results of the TFMA analysis.